 The IND assesses whether an asylum seeker is eligible for a residence permit because of their sexual orientation.
 This is no easy task.
 The IND staff member assesses whether the statements the asylum seeker made about their sexual orientation and the problems in the country of origin are credible.
 The staff member uses the work instruction on hearing and deciding in cases in which LGBTI orientation is put forward as a reason for asylum, among other things.

-Sexual orientation cannot be proven by means of documents.
-Hence, the IND gives the asylum seeker ample opportunity to tell about their stated sexual orientation or gender identity.
+Sexual orientation cannot be proved by means of documents.
+Therefore, the IND gives the asylum seeker plenty of opportunity to tell about their stated sexual orientation or gender identity.
 Different themes are addressed, for example the situation of LGBTI people in the country of origin.
 It is up to the asylum seeker to make their sexual orientation or gender identity credible.
 This can sometimes be difficult for LGBTI people because we cannot assess from the outside what the asylum seeker’s (inner) identity is.

 In the assessment of an asylum application, we take into account that it is not possible for an asylum seeker to provide conclusive evidence that they are LGBTI.
 The IND staff member will never ask for details about an asylum seeker’s sex life.
 Nor does the IND carry out medical tests (including psychological examination).